 The Barri Vell (Old Town) of Girona is well preserved and forms the heart of the city.
-The town has an extremely long history evident in the types of building we can see in the Barri Vell.
+The town has an extremely long history evident in the types of buildings we can see in the Barri Vell.
 Part of the Roman Força Vella, built in the 1st century BC can still be seen today as well as the walls of the town which has been partially reconstructed.
-The Barri Vell also boasts the smallest square in Europe; the Plaça de Raïm, and the Cathedral of Girona, an impressive Gothic Cathedral built between the 11th and 18th century and with the widest Gothic nave in the world.
+The Barri Vell also boasts the smallest square in Europe; the Plaça de Raïm, and the Cathedral of Girona, an impressive Gothic Cathedral built between the 11th and 18th centuries and with the widest Gothic nave in the world.

 Jewish Quarter and Museum of Jewish History

 The Call Jueu (Jewish Quarter) is one of the best-preserved in Europe.
 The name Call derives from the Hebrew word kahal, a word used to describe Jewish neighborhoods.
 In 888 25 Jewish families are reported to be living in the Call of Girona and by the Middle ages, there was a community of 800 people.
 The Call had one of the most important centers of Kabbalah studies, the first in Spain and many distinguished Jewish philosophers and Rabbis in Spain and Catalonia had their roots in Girona.
 After the expulsion of the Jews in 1492, Christian families moved in and made modifications to the buildings, but in the 20th Century steps were taken to preserve this area and now there is also a Museum of Jewish History for visitors to learn more about what life what like for Jewish families living in Girona in the Middle Ages.